mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/15-monitoring.markdown

 ## Monitoring learning checklist
-<i class="fa fa-check-square-o"></i>
-Review the software-as-a-service and open source monitoring tools below.
+1. Review the software-as-a-service and open source monitoring tools below.
    Third party services tend to be easier to set up and host the data for you.
 Open source projects give you more control but you'll need to have additional servers ready for the monitoring.

-<i class="fa fa-check-square-o"></i>
-My recommendation is to install [New Relic](http://newrelic.com/)'s free option with the trial period to see how it works with your app.
+1. My recommendation is to install [New Relic](http://newrelic.com/)'s free option with the trial period to see how it works with your app.
 It'll give you a good idea of the capabilities for application-level monitoring tools.

-<i class="fa fa-check-square-o"></i>
-As your app scales take a look at setting up one of the the open source monitoring projects such as StatsD with Graphite.
+1. As your app scales take a look at setting up one of the the open source monitoring projects such as StatsD with Graphite.
 The combination of those two projects will give you fine-grained control over the system metrics you're collecting and visualizing.

-### What topic do you want to learn next?